Digital Assets: What Are They and How to Plan for Them

 What are Digital Assets?

 Well, without proper planning and organization, it will be extremely difficult for loved ones to access those letters or photographs.
-But, there are several problems encountered when attempting to include digital assets in your estate plan.
+But, when attempting to include them in your estate plan, there are several problems.
 The first problem is that most people do not plan their estates with their digital assets in mind.
 Because of the lack of legislation in this particular area of the law and the lack of uniformity in online service agreements, it is difficult to adequately plan for your digital assets.

 With careful organization and direction in your estate plan, it is possible to include instructions that will successfully plan for your digital assets.